Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Conclusions

-\acknowledgments We thank S.~Bacca and J.~Yang for providing their calculations for comparison.
+\acknowledgments We thank S.~Bacca, J.~Yang and M.~Hoferichter for providing their calculations for comparison.
 We thank Richard Van de Water for fruitful discussions.
 NVD and NJ are supported by the Research Foundation Flanders (FWO–Flanders).
 VP and HR acknowledge the support from US DOE under grant DE-SC0009824.
+This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.